Julian Ivey: In the legislature

+Ivey was sworn into the Maryland House of Delegates on January 9, 2019.
+He was assigned to the House Ways and Means Committee and serves on its Financial Resources and Local Revenues subcommittees.
+Ivey is a member of the Legislative Black Caucus of Maryland.
+Media outlets have described Ivey as a progressive.

 Political positions

 Criminal justice

 In June 2020, Ivey started a petition calling on leaders of the Maryland General Assembly and governor Larry Hogan to reconvene for a special legislative session on the COVID-19 pandemic, evictions, and police brutality.
 For each day following the petition, Ivey posted tweets highlighting victims of police brutality.
 The legislative leaders rejected calls to form a special session, but convened workgroups on creating legislation on issues including police reform.
 In September, Ivey wrote an op-ed for The Washington Post that again called for a special legislative session.
 House Majority Leader Eric Luedtke rebuked the op-ed in an internal memo, calling it "tremendously disrespectful to the Speaker of the House" to push for a special session in the press without first checking in with Jones and other colleagues.

 Also in June 2020, Ivey co-signed a letter penned by Speaker Jones that called on Hogan to enact reforms surrounding police use of force policies in the state.

 During the 2021 legislative session, Ivey introduced legislation that would require all Maryland law enforcement agencies to issue body-worn cameras to all on-duty officers by 2022.